Priscr23/Chocolate-bar-project/README.md

 The dataset is sourced from reputable sources and compiled to offer a comprehensive view of chocolate attributes and characteristics.

 Purpose
-The purpose of this dataset is to provide researchers, chocolate enthusiasts, and industry professionals with detailed information about chocolate bars.
+The purpose of this dataset is to provide researchers, curious minds, and industry professionals with detailed information about chocolate bars.
 By analyzing factors such as regional origin, cocoa percentage, and bean variety, users can gain insights into the factors that contribute to the quality and taste of chocolate.

 Potential Applications